QUICK SUMMARY:

 Ego, unfortunately, could be the culprit too.
 It's common to see agency owners getting frustrated with clients to the point of letting them go just because:

 A client asked for a revision out of the project scope.
 It wasn't an unreasonable demand, mind you.
-The founder was just too busy to do it, and their response was anger.
+The agency founder was just too busy to do it, and their response was anger.

 Or acted in a similar way after a client rejected their idea.